rpanchyk/javaman/README.md

 ## Alternatives

 This project was fully inspired by [SDKMAN!](https://sdkman.io) but author required native support for Windows.

-Same results can be achieved by using Windows Package Manager such as [WinGet](https://github.com/microsoft/winget-cli) or similar.
+The same results can be achieved by using Windows Package Manager such as [WinGet](https://github.com/microsoft/winget-cli) or similar.

 ## Disclaimer